SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Feedback-based rate control for a flow (UDP 4-tuple) cannot adapt to sub-RTT wireless channel changes.
 Application servers can provide per-packet information for network shapers to allocate resources effectively.
-For example, {{5G-Octopus}}
-shows that network shapers can drop low priority frames during transient bandwidth drops and still perform better than feedback-based methods.
 Heuristics can build an “implicit signal” from unencrypted packets to prioritize flows, but this leads to protocol ossification {{?RFC9419}}.
 Encrypted packets make implicit signals unviable.